 The network draws together the disciplines of bioengineering, pharmaceutical science and drug discovery with an emphasis on collaborating with commerce and industry.

-Our mission is Reducing the global burden of diabetes and obesity.
+Our mission is to make a significant contribution to reducing the global burden of diabetes and obesity through research and dissemination of knowledge.
 We aim to reduce the prevalence, and to improve the management, of diabetes and obesity by finding new ways to prevent and treat these conditions.
 By striving for research excellence and encouraging international collaboration we can bring the greatest benefit to New Zealanders and the wider world.
 We’re sharing our discoveries with individuals, communities, teachers, health professionals and policymakers.

 Genetics Otago is the largest centre for advanced genetics research in Australasia, with researchers and facilities covering the full spectrum of genetics research.
-In relation to infectious diseases our research includes:
+In relation to infectious diseases our research.

 - Applied genetics research